-Yes.
-You may choose to transfer the value of your benefits to your new employer's pension scheme or to another approved pension arrangement which is able and willing to accept a transfer payment.
+Yes, if you have over 3 months of Qualifying Service you may choose to transfer the value of your benefits to your new employer's pension scheme or to another approved pension arrangement which is able and willing to accept a transfer payment.

 You would then give up all entitlement to benefits from the Scheme.
-The transfer does not have to be made as soon as you leave the Scheme.
-You may decide to transfer at a later date.
+The transfer does not have to be made as soon as you leave the Scheme and you may decide to transfer at a later date.